 booleans and file system contexts.

 Debug errors caused by SELinux.
+Using

 basic disk partitions, EXT and XFS file

-Add new disks, create and tune file systems,
+Create and tune file systems, mount file

-mount file systems, and manage swap space.
+systems, and manage swap space.

 Implement access control lists (ACLs).
 Use